AlfieLinux/salt/README.md

 `sudo git commit`

-To save the changed to the local repo, but after using this command it asked my github account credentials so I need to put them in.
+To save the changes to the local repo, but after using this command it asked my github account credentials so I needed to put them in.

 `git config --global user.email "you@example.com"`